cygnusb2b/fortnight-graph/README.md

 This project requires Node >7.10, as `async/await` functions are utilized, though it is recommended to use the latest LTS (currently 8.9.x)

 ## Environment Variables
-Environment variables are *not* under version control, per [Part 3 of the 12 Factors](https://12factor.net/config)).
+Environment variables are *not* under version control, per [Part 3 of the 12 Factors](https://12factor.net/config).
 As such, the [dotenv](https://www.npmjs.com/package/dotenv) package is used to manage your variables locally.
-1. Create a `.env` file in the project root (at the same level as the `package.json`) file
+1. Create a `.env` file in the project root (at the same level as the `package.json` file)
 2. Set (or change) values for the following variables:
 ```ini
 NODE_ENV=development